CMQNordic/Web-Dev-Cheatsheet/README.md

 	`git clone http://YourRemoteRepoURL.git`

 	Note!
 In both cases automatically our 'local_branch_name name' is named `master` and is checked-out locally!
+See what branch you have with<br> `git branch`

 - At some point we need to push (upload) our local repo to a remote repo (i.e on GitHub).
 Then you must __set a remote_url__: